 - We recommend you seek legal advice when completing and updating your Will

-Thank you for giving consideration to leaving a bequest in your Will to Parkinson’s WA.
+Thank you for giving consideration to leaving a Gift in your Will to Parkinson’s WA.
 Your legacy will have a positive and lasting impact on the lives of people with Parkinson’s in Western Australia.